Why Campbell Soup might go up for sale

 So it's still possible that the board will recommend a sale of Campbell Soup.
 And that could make sense given the turmoil in the executive suite.

-CEO Denise Morrison, who had been atop Campbell Soup since 2011, abruptly announced her retirement in May after a botched acquisition of snack maker Snyder's-Lance.
+CEO Denise Morrison, who had been atop Campbell Soup since 2011, abruptly announced her retirement in May after the acquisition of snack maker Snyder's-Lance.
 Campbell Soup paid $6 billion for the company, but the integration didn't go smoothly, according to reports.

 Keith McLoughlin, the former head of appliance maker Electrolux (ELUXF) and a board member at Campbell Soup, was named interim CEO